Heating Defect Pictures from Home Inspections

 How can you keep your home heating system working efficiently and help to lower your energy bills?
 Here are some easy ways to maintain your heating system.

 Clogged and blocked filters should be replaced regularly.
-Don’t wait until you notice signs of a blockage, but keep your furnace filters clean so that air flows freely and yourfurnace works efficiently.
+Don’t wait until you notice signs of a blockage, but keep your furnace filters clean so that air flows freely and your furnace works efficiently.
+Dirty filters can make your furnace work harder to provide heat and could be the catalyst to cause failure.
 At the same time, make sure that the burner is clean and the area is free from dirt and debris and is firing up properly.

 Check ventilation pipes